-There are four relays on the MISB and three relays on the RAU that can be programmed to perform certain functions.
-These functions are loud bell (to control a customer-provided ringing device to external areas), external page control, RAN Start, PFTU control, and CO Line control (to control ancillary equipment).
-When programmed as CO Line Control and assigned to a CO Line, the corresponding contact closes whenever that CO line is accessed by a station.
+There are two relays on the BKSU that can be programmed to perform certain functions.
+These functions are loud bell, external page control, RAN start, and CO Line control.

 1. Press FLASH and dial [14].
 Button #1 is lit to indicate Relay #1 is selected.
 The following message displays: